Arts - 360

 • Robotics

 Initially, students will deconstruct a complex robotic system in order to better understand it, and move on to design, program and build a VEX-based robot to complete a specific task.
-Students will design and build increasingly more complex robotic systems, and have the opportunity to enter local and international competitions throughout the course of the year.
+Students will design and build increasingly more complex robotic systems and have the opportunity to enter local and international competitions throughout the course of the year.

 • Rock Band & Modern Music

-In Rock Band, students will learn the essentials of performing with a group of musicians.
-This course will cover song structure, melody, rhythm and dynamics.
-Alongside these technical aspects, students will also practice their on-stage presence and communication.
-Finally, students will have an opportunity to write and/or record their own original music with their band.
+In RockBand & Modern Music, students will learn the essentials of performing with a group of musicians.
+This course will cover song structure, melody, rhythm, and dynamics.
+Alongside these technical aspects, students will also practice their on-stage presence, communication and leadership.
+Expert playing is not required, only a positive attitude and the passion to learn.
+Our goal is to have you learn more about your instruments, work with others and have fun performing for your peers throughout the year.

 • Search, Rescue and Outdoor Skills